EmHain8/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 Edit
 ----

-The :menuselection:`Edit` menu presents most of the native tools needed to edit layers attributes or geometry (see :ref:`editingvector` for details).
+The :menuselection:`Edit` menu provides most of the native tools needed to edit layers attributes or geometry (see :ref:`editingvector` for details).

 =======================================================================  ====================  =================================   ===================================